 Tippmann TMC is an exceptional magfed paintball marker that uses a blowback style bolt valve that functions at the tank pressure meaning the TMC runs at approximately 750 PSI.
 Because of the high pressure, the paintball gun is loud with a slight kick which can be a problem.
 However, TMC has an additional girth that helps to reduce the kicks while the body material eliminates some noise.

 Tippmann TMC features easy upgrades that make your customization for the marker easy.
-Besides, the inner parts of the gun are quite similar to Tippmann 98 as you can use its barrel and get great results but also you can upgrade the trigger and the hopper.
+Besides, the inner parts of the gun are quite similar to Tippmann 98 as you can use its barrel and get great results, but also you can upgrade the trigger and the hopper.

-- Only comes with one magazine
+- It only comes with one magazine

 1. Is the Tippmann TMC good?